-5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian To ensure that all the discriminatory employment activitiesactivitiesand processesprocessesare eliminatedto ID02: By ensuring that Affirmative Action Measures are incorporated in the EE Plan and are implemented % of Employment equity Plan target implemented (Output) 15 % 5% TBD TBD TBD Director CS 2.
-Employment Equity achieve employment equity by 2022 ID03: By developing, reviewing and implementing the Employment Equity Plan S. ID04: By consistently submitting on stipulated time- frames, all the EE reports to the Department of Labour Attendance To ensure the municipal controlled environment and stability through proper adherence to attendance and ID05: By developing, implementing the leave policy and procedure.
+5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian To ensure that all the discriminatory employment activities and processes are eliminated to ID02: By ensuring that Affirmative Action Measures are incorporated in the EE Plan and are implemented % of Employment equity Plan target implemented (Output) 15 % 5% TBD TBD TBD Director CS Employment Equity achieve employment equity by 2027 ID03: By developing, reviewing and implementing the Employment Equity Plan 2.
+En ID04: By consistently submitting on stipulated time- frames, all the EE reports to the Department of Labour Attendance To ensure the municipal controlled environment and stability through proper adherence to attendance and ID05: By developing, implementing the leave policy and procedure.
 100% staff adherence to Leave Management procedures and controls 4 Compliance Reports A comprehensive gap analysis and progress report on Leave management Director CS 3.
-Time and Attendance leave management by June 2022 ID06: By employing an access control system to manage time and attendance
+Time and Attendance leave management by June 2027 ID06: By employing an access control system to manage time and attendance

-5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian ID07: By developing control measures to enhance the policy & procedure compliance To ensure the achievement of the municipal mission and vision in enhancing service delivery by June 2022.
-ID08: By Annually reviewing the Organogram aligning it with the municipal IDP Organisational structure reviewed and approved by council (Input) 2017/18 Organization structure reviewed and approved by council 2018/19 Organization structure reviewed and approved by council 2019/20 Organization structure reviewed and approved by council 2021/2022 Organization structure reviewed and approved by council 2021/22 Organization structure reviewed and approved by council t and Design ID09: By ensuring that Job Evaluation is periodically conducted to obtain aligned and properly graded jobs % of positions in the organogram evaluated 40 targeted employees with signed performance promises Organizational Development and Design ID010: By ensuring the cascading and monitoring of the departmental performance No of employees signed performance promises and assessed All 4 HR systems implemented 4.
-Organizationa ID011: By ensuring periodic municipal restructuring process to improve working conditions No of HR systems identified and implemented e.g. (Leave management system) 40 targeted employees with signed performance promises
+5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian ID07: By developing control measures to enhance the policy & procedure compliance To ensure the achievement of the municipal mission and vision in enhancing service delivery by June 2027.
+ID08: By Annually reviewing the Organogram aligning it with the municipal IDP Organisational structure reviewed and approved by council (Input) 2017/18 Organization structure reviewed and approved by council 2018/19 Organization structure reviewed and approved by council 2019/20 Organization structure reviewed and approved by council 2021/2022 Organization structure reviewed and approved by council 2021/22 Organization structure reviewed and approved by council ID09: By ensuring that Job Evaluation is periodically conducted to obtain aligned and properly graded jobs % of positions in the organogram evaluated 40 targeted employees with signed performance promises ID010: By ensuring the cascading and monitoring of the departmental performance No of employees signed performance promises and assessed All 4 HR systems implemented 4.
+Organizational Development and Design ID011: By ensuring periodic municipal restructuring process to improve working conditions No of HR systems identified and implemented e.g. (Leave management system) 40 targeted employees with signed performance promises

-5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian 100% compliance with relevant legislation and policies All 4 HR systems implemented and fully utilized ID013: By designing and implementing All identified vacant and funded positions to be filled within 3 months conducting organizational culture surveys and No of reports compiled on organizational culture surveys with clear recommendations 2 Surveys conducted and reported ID015: By designing and implementing an organizational culture sustainability programme implemented to 2 organizational culture sustainability programmes implemented
+5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian Coordination of 100% compliance with relevant legislation and policies All 4 HR systems implemented and fully utilized ID013: By designing and implementing onboarding and retention policy, procedures and strategies 100% compliance with municipal policies All identified vacant and funded positions to be filled within 3 months No of reports compiled on organizational culture surveys with clear recommendations 2 Surveys conducted and reported ID015: By designing and implementing an organizational culture sustainability programme No of programmes implemented to address organizational culture 2 organizational culture sustainability programmes implemented